 Appropriate accommodations will be provided to qualified individuals with disabilities to the extent that such accommodation does not fundamentally alter the examination, or cause an undue burden to CCHI or the agency administering the examination.

 It is the responsibility of individuals with disabilities to notify CCHI in writing of the applicant’s need for an accommodation and submit the pertinent supporting documentation in electronic format at the time of submitting a request for scheduling an exam via our online application system no later than 45 days before the examination date.
 Applicants must state the type of accommodation(s) needed, in addition to providing current and appropriate documentation of the disability.

-CCHI has specific ADA accommodations for candidates who are blind or have low vision:
+CCHI has specific different types of ADA accommodations for candidates who are blind and for candidates who have low vision.

 CCHI has specific ADA accommodations for candidates who need help operating a mouse/keyboard: